“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Mobility Features

-Wheelchairs may have additional features like anti-tip devices, tilt-in-space, and reclining backrests.
+Wheelchairs may have additional features, such as anti-tip devices, tilt-in-space capabilities, and reclining backrests.
 These features can improve the user’s comfort, mobility, and safety.

 Budget and Insurance